Ergodicity of Sublinear Markovian Semigroups: Ergodicity of G-Brownian motion on the unit circle

+(ii) We do not attempt to give the result in Theorem \ref{hz24} in a great generality e.g. of Brownian motions on a compact manifold.
+Here we only show such a result as an example.
+More general case will be treated in future publications. \end{rmk}

+As we have proved the invariant expectation $\tilde T$ of $G$-Brownian motion on $S^1$ exists, we can follow the procedure in Section \ref{zhao1751} to construct the canonical process $\hat X$ and the canonical dynamical system on the path space.

-Applying Theorem \ref{hz20}, we can prove that the $G$-Brownian motion on the unit circe is ergodic as an example.
+Applying Theorem \ref{hz20}, in the following we prove that the $G$-Brownian motion on the unit circe is ergodic.
 Firstly, we need the following proposition where the no mean-uncertainty condition needed in Theorem \ref{hz20} is proved in (ii) below.
+Recall $\Omega^*=C(\R, \R^d)$ with the topology given in (\ref {eqn3.7a}).